Frequently Asked Question

 work with children and youth (social workers, health care providers, etc.).

-Sibshops Northern California facilitators are primarily adult Siblings, with parent/caregivers providing mainly “back of the house” support (communications, workshop design and planning, handling Zoom for virtual workshops, etc.).
+Sibshops West are primarily adult Siblings, with parent/caregivers providing mainly “back of the house” support (communications, workshop design and planning, handling Zoom for virtual workshops, etc.).
 Sibshops are planned and provided only by facilitators who have been trained and certified in the Sibshop model by The Sibling Support Project.

 Are Sibshops a form of therapy?